-This study was approved from the Institutional Review Board (IRB) National Institute of Advanced Nursing Education and Research and Bangabandhu Sheikh Mujib Medical University (BSMMU) and setting.
-Participants were informed that they can withdraw from participating at any time.
+A written approval was ovtained from the Institutional Review Board (IRB) of National Institute of Advanced Nursing Education and Research and Bangabandhu Sheikh Mujib Medical University (BSMMU) and participatory school.
+Participants were assured that they can withdraw from participation at any time.
 The subjects were assured the anonymity and confidentiality of subjects was protected.
 The data will be kept in a locked cabinet for three years.